 There's no denying that pets in the workplace, which we call "pets@work", is a growing trend in today's workforce.
 But, it hasn't caught on everywhere yet.
-When you're dropping subtle hints to your boss, for the dozen-th time, to let you bring in your well-behaved Fido into the office, Here are some fact-based reasons from Purina to support your request.
+When you're dropping subtle hints to your boss, for the dozen-th time, to let you bring in your well-behaved Fido into the office, here are some fact-based reasons from Purina to support your request.
+Once you have the go ahead, check out our Pets at Work Starter Kit to make sure your workplace if equipped for our 4-legged friends.

 Simple.
 Pets reduce stress.

-For almost 25 years, research has shown that pets lower blood pressure, decrease levels of cortisone in the brain, lessen anxiety, boost immunity and prevent asthma and allergies that can be developed later on in life.
-Pets are uncomplicated love — all the time.
-They don't judge us; they don't offer unsolicited advice and you won't hurt their feelings (unless you steal their Beggin'®).
-They simply allow us to relax and wave away the stress.
+Research has shown that pets lower blood pressure, decrease levels of cortisone in the brain, lessen anxiety, boost immunity and prevent asthma and allergies that can be developed later on in life.
+Pets are uncomplicated love—all the time.
+They don't judge us; they don't offer unsolicited advice, and you won't hurt their feelings (unless you steal their Beggin'®).
+Pets allow us to relax and wave (or wag) away the stress.

 Pets trigger work interactions that may not normally take place.